-Ganz CORTROL Mobile user interface is mostly intuitive: you can interact with the app by tapping or long tapping the interface elements, and also by swiping.
+Ganz CORTROL Mobile user interface is mostly intuitive, you can interact with the app by tapping or long-tapping the interface elements, and also by swiping.

-In the top left corner, you will find the application menu.
+In the top-left corner, you will find the application menu.
 It contains:

-- an option to add a new server connection,

-- a possibility to record offline in-app video for further upload to any sever,
+- Add server: an option to add a new server connection. - Share servers: an option to share your existing server setup by sending the recipient server settings XML file. - Record camera: a possibility to record offline in-app video for further upload to any server. - Settings: general application settings. - Details about the app version.

-- app settings,

-- details about the app version.